-In the reporting period, Mason did not observe any unauthorized discharge, release or spill.
+In the reporting period, Mason did not observe any unauthorized discharge, release or spill in three high priority facilities.
 Therefore, no SWPPP modification was made to prevent future unauthorized discharges.
-Mason recently completed the construction of a salt storage shed to replace the temporary salt storage units.
-A new SOP was developed to reflect the operation change to properly maintain and operate the salt storage shed.
-The SWPPP was updated to document this operation change.

-Part I E 6 q (4): A summary of any new turf and landscape nutrient management plans developed that includes (a) location and the total acreage of each land area; and (b) the date of the approved nutrient management plan
+Part I E 6 q (4): A summary of any new turf and landscape nutrient management plans developed that includes (a) location and the total acreage of each land area; and (b) the date of the approved nutrient management plan and Technology Campus.
+The approved nutrient management plans are valid through August 18, 2021 and are included on Appendix E.

 Mason developed the nutrient management plans for turf/landscape areas and athletic fields.
-The plans apply to 210.7 acres of turf areas and 22.7 acres of athletic fields on Fairfax Campus and 29.2 acres of turf areas on Science and Technology Campus.
-The approved nutrient management plans are valid through August 18, 2021 and are included on Appendix E.
+The plans apply to 210.7 acres of turf areas and 22.7 acres of athletic fields on Fairfax Campus and 29.2 acres of turf areas on Science